 The Internet of Things (what some are calling the next Industrial Revolution) is transforming the communications landscape and, in turn, the way service providers are conducting business.
 Experts forecast that there will be 34 billion devices connected to the internet by 2020 – up from the 10 billion in 2015.
 As IoT continues to penetrate the enterprise and consumer markets, the number of “connected things” grows, along with its implications.

 Without doubt, the rise of IoT is giving business owners major growth opportunities like lower operating costs, increased productivity and the potential to expand into new markets.
 However, it’s also presenting new challenges that require an overhaul of fragmented systems.
-Without question, IoT will open the doors for an array of new possibilities and demand new processes for businesses to keep up.
+Without question, the internet of things future will open the doors for an array of new possibilities and demand new processes for businesses to keep up.

 “The combination of telecom infrastructure and smart technologies, in my opinion is one of the great catalysts and facilitators of sustainable growth.
 By making things smarter, by increasing efficiency and clearing clutter, by bringing companies so much closer to their clients – it is almost without boundaries.”

 – Pieter Puijpe, Head of Telecom Media and Technology at ING Commercial Banking

 As interconnected devices become more commonplace, businesses of all kinds will enjoy higher levels of productivity and efficiency.

 In fact, Elemica, a supply chain optimization company, used IoT to help them address volume issues with suppliers.
 Before IoT implementation, an employee would have to to drive miles out to gas tanks, check levels, and relay the information back to the supplier.
 Now, the company uses IoT applications to report real-time data to the supplier, even when the tank is thousands of miles away.
 Their tanks are constantly filled at their optimal levels, increasing productivity and lowering cost structure dramatically.
 This is just one example of the potential impact of connected devices.